Cluster Aware Graph Anomaly Detection: Proposed Framework

-Most of the existing contrastive methods do not show how the contrastive regularization terms collaborate with other loss terms (e.g., the clustering loss), and why these contrastive losses could improve the performance remains unclear.
-Here, we aim to demystify our proposed contrastive loss by showing the connection between $\mathcal{L}_c$ and graph spectral clustering. \begin{lemma} (Graph Contrastive Spectral Clustering) Let $\bm{M}=\bm{S}^{1}$ be a one-layer graph pooling layer and $\bm{\hat{z}}_i$ and $\bm{\hat{z}}_j$ be unit vectors.
-Then, minimizing $\mathcal{L}_c$ is equivalent to minimizing the following loss function:
+Next, we aim to clarify our proposed contrastive loss by demonstrating the connection between $\mathcal{L}_C$ and graph spectral clustering. \begin{lemma} (Graph Contrastive Spectral Clustering) Let $\bm{\bar{M}}$ be the output of a one-layer graph neural network defined in Eq.~\ref{graph_pooling} and $\bm{\bar{h}}_i$ and $\bm{\bar{h}}_j$ be unit vectors.
+Then, minimizing $\mathcal{L}_C$ is equivalent to minimizing the following loss function: